Experience Maine from the Sea Aboard a Maine Windjammer

 Star light Star Bright: Sunsets, sunrises, and the stars showcase the exquisite beauty of nature.
 Without a lot of light pollution, Maine is the perfect place to stargaze and guests have a front-row seat to view a multitude of stars blanketing the night skies.
 Cruises scheduled in late July and August will see some of the Perseid meteor showers and numerous shooting stars.

 Food glorious food: No vacation is complete without wonderful food.
 Add that salt air sparks the appetite, and then throw in food made from scratch in tiny galleys and cooked over wood stoves with care.
 From hearty breakfasts to the soups, stews, salads and daily fresh baked bread, to hors d’oeuvres before dinner then plentiful dinners and the most amazing desserts, it’s all sourced with fresh ingredients and cooked, baked and churned on board, with one exception.

 Each windjammer cruise includes a Downeast Maine Lobster Bake, often served on the beach complete with s’mores.
 Meals are often enjoyed on deck beneath the awning that is unfurled when the boat’s anchor is set.
 As one captain likes to describe it, a Maine Windjammer Association cruise is a traveling dinner party.

 The 2020 season runs from mid-May to mid-October and each windjammer carries 20 to 40 guests.
 The Maine Windjammer Association is the largest fleet of working windjammers in America, including the two oldest windjammers still in existence.

 For more information about seeing Maine from the sea aboard a Maine Windjammer Association vessel, visit SailMaineCoast.com.
-To arrange press visits, contact Marti Mayne, PR Manager at 207-846-6331 or Marti@SailMaineCoast.com.
+To arrange press visits, please contact our PR department at pr@SailMaineCoast.com.